Fiat 600: Characteristics

 The car had hydraulic drum brakes on all four wheels.
 Suspension was a single double-mounted leafspring—which acts as a stabilizer—between the front wheels coupled to gas-charged shock absorbers, and an independent coil-over-shock absorber setup coupled to semi-trailing arms at the rear.
 All 600 models had 3-synchro (no synchro on 1st) 4-speed transaxles.
 Unlike the Volkswagen Beetle or Fiat 500, the Fiat 600 is water-cooled with an ample cabin heater and, while cooling is generally adequate, for high-power modified versions a front-mounted radiator or oil cooler is needed to complement the rear-mounted radiator.
 All models of the 600 had generators with mechanical external regulators.

-The top speed ranged from 95 km/h empty with the 633-cc inline-four engine to 110 km/h with the 767-cc version.
-The car had good ventilation and defrosting systems.
+The Fiat 600 had an all-new engine, tipo 100, which would eventually have a career of 45 years.
+The top speed ranged from 95 km/h empty with the 633 cc inline-four engine to 110 km/h with the 767 cc version.